Tanishq2209/Option-Pricing-Toolkit/README.md

 ## **Introduction**

-The Option Pricing Toolkit is a Python package designed to empower financial analysts, investors, and decision-makers with robust tools for option pricing and analysis.
-Leveraging a range of financial models and numerical methods, it provides accurate computations of option parameters and prices, facilitating informed decision-making in the financial domain.
+The Option Pricing Toolkit is a Python package designed for empowering financial analysts, investors, and decision-makers with different vigorous tools for option pricing and analysis.
+Using a range of financial models and numerical methods, it provides accurate computations of option parameters and prices, easing in informed decision-making in the financial markets domain.

 ## **Package Contents**